StevenMayher/431-2021/classes/class06/movie_list_2021.md

 # Favorite Movies of the Fall 2021 431 Class

+Last Update: 2021-09-09 10:25 AM

-61 students have chosen a favorite movie and sent it to me.
+So far, 61 students have chosen a favorite movie and sent it to me.

 ### Two movies were selected by two students each: